hakan-ronngren/ansible-dev/README.md

 in the /vagrant mount.
 Instead, you will get a clone in /home/vagrant.
 You will want to add your fork as a remote, or simply change "origin".

+## Usage

-You will probably want to create a group\_vars/all.yaml file, e.g. to point out your own GitHub repository.
+Create a group\_vars/all.yaml file to customise your environment.
 Example:

 ```yaml
 ---